Shift invariant subspaces in the Bloch space

 Functions in $H^\infty$ having radial limits of modulus one at almost every point of the unit circle are called \emph{inner functions}, and they are always of the form $\Theta = B S_\mu$.
 Given $f \in H^\infty$ with inner-outer factorization $f=FBS_\mu$, we denote by $\nu_f$ its associated Herglotz-Nevanlinna measure defined by

 where $\delta_z$ denotes the Dirac point mass measure at $z\in \D$.
-Note that if $\norm{f}_{H^\infty}\leq 1$, then $\nu_f$ is positive.
+Note that $\nu_f$ is a positive measure whenever $\norm{f}_{\infty}\leq 1$.
 It was established in \cite{brown1991multipliers} that classical outer functions belonging to $\B$ must be cyclic, and the existence of a cyclic singular inner function in $\B_0$ was proved in \cite{anderson1991inner}.
 Our first result provides a structural theorem for $M_z$-invariant subspaces generated by bounded analytic functions, where singular inner functions play the decisive role.